 Self Employment Tax Lawyers in Altoona

-But, if you are a self-employed business owner in Altoona, Wisconsin, you are accountable for both the employee and employer contributions to Medicare and Social Security.
+But, if you are a self-employed business owner in Altoona, Iowa, you are liable for both the employee and employer contributions to Medicare and Social Security.
 This basically doubles your self-employment tax rate.

 The total self-employment tax (note that this is completely distinct from the income tax) is set at 15.3%, if your income from self-employment in Altoona, Iowa exceeds .
 However, half of this tax is deducted from your income, for income tax purposes.
 Thus, this means that, at most, the self-employed only have to pay income on 92% of their total income, and that amount may be lowered with additional deductions for which you may be eligible.
 This means that, essentially, the self-employment tax rate is only 14%, as opposed to 15.3%

 Can a Altoona, Iowa Tax Attorney Help?

 If you are self-employed in Altoona, it's imperative that you keep good records of your income and expenses, because a tax attorney will only be able to advise you to the extent that you help yourself.

 Anyone having difficulty with figuring out what they owe in self-employment taxes in Altoona, Iowa should seek the assistance of a knowledgeable tax attorney.
 Most tax attorneys also have a good familiarity of accounting, so making this determination probably won't be too hard for them.
 And on top of that, a skilled tax attorney can give you objective and useful legal advice, which can help prevent more serious issues from rising in the future.